Why I Quit Doing A Morning Gratitude Practice

 At some point in 2021 I started writing these experiences down on sticky notes (I love sticky notes by the way!).
 Quickly I had too many to keep on my desk so put them on the wall in my hallway.

-Making a chequered pattern also became one of the things I really appreciate too!
+Making a chequered pattern with the sticky notes also became one of the things I really appreciated too!

-I purposefully chose the hallway to place these notes, I knew having it in plain sight would be a really powerful reminder of how much I was appreciating life.
-It also became a living breathing representation of the feeling of gratitude I was experiencing internally.
+I purposefully chose the hallway to place these notes, I knew having it in plain sight would be a really powerful reminder of how much I already had.
+It also became a living breathing representation of the feelings of gratitude I was experiencing internally.

-Unbeknown to me at the time, I had found my own powerful gratitude practice, one where I actually FELT grateful and started to enjoy life so much more.
+Unbeknown to me at the time, all of these little steps became my own powerful gratitude practice, one where I actually FELT grateful and started to enjoy life so much more.

-It’s something that I’ve consciously returned to a couple times in the following years.
-My sweet spot has been to commit doing it for between 5-10 days - that seems to be enough to give me what I need and help me reconnect with gratitude, appreciation and enjoying daily life.
+It’s something that I’ve consciously returned to a couple times in the following years as and when I felt pulled to.
+My sweet spot has been to commit doing it for between 1 to 10 days - that seems to be enough to give me what I need and help me reconnect with gratitude, appreciation and enjoying daily life.

 If anything I’ve shared stands out or interests you please do use it as part of your own journey of exploring gratitude - you might want to try my approach or use bits of it, totally up to you.